arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/esp32-upload/esp32-upload.md

 ## Step 2: Flash Firmware

 Once the chip is set to the right mode we use esptool to flash custom firmware to the board.
 For this to work you will need to download and install Python, which you can then use to install esptool using a simple command.
 Verify that python is installed by opening your terminal and write ``pip3``.
+You should see a list of commands shown in the terminal.
 Once you have confirmed that it's installed properly install esptool by typing:

 ```
 pip3 install esptool
 ```

-Next, `esptool.py` should be added to your path so you can run it from anywhere, instead of navigating to the installation folder each time.
-Once everything is working it's just a matter of running the following two commands:
+Next, `esptool.py` should be added to your **PATH** so you can run it from anywhere, instead of navigating to the installation folder each time.
+The PATH variable allows you to run commands and programs from any location on your computer without having to specify the full path to the executable file.
+This is done differently depending on your operating system, you can read more about it [here](https://learn.sparkfun.com/tutorials/configuring-the-path-system-variable/all).

+Flashing a new firmware is done in two steps, first erasing the firmware currently on the module and then flashing the new one.
+Once everything is set up it's just a matter of running the following two commands:

 To erase the flash memory run:
 ```